 Jake and Troy were brought up with different mothers.
 Troy’s mother was incredibly abusive and as a kid, Jake was the older brother looking out for his sibling.
 And that cycle has continued up to the point where you meet them in the show.
 Troy has been much more rebellious and in scrapes.
 Jake has always been there to protect him, get him out of trouble and be there for him.
 Now that Jake has returned from this different world, they’re butting mindsets and the tension is increasing between these brothers.
 From Troy’s point of view, he doesn’t think he needs Jake’s help anymore, but Jake thinks he does.
 He also fears for the safety of everyone else, because he sees the baser traits of his brother coming out in this new world.

-Fear the Walking Dead returns on Monday, June 5 at 9pm on AMC – exclusive to BT customers.
+Fear the Walking Dead’s third season will return with back-to-back episodes on Monday, September 11th on AMC, exclusive to BT customers.